recleun/chaos-engine/README.md

 - Ability to create different pages to easily print whichever one you want depending on your logic.

 ## Example Usage
+Note: Do not be overwhelmed by how big this example is, it's just comments that explain the code.
+Just 21 lines of code if you exclude the comments.

 ```rs
 use chaos_engine::{Chaos, ChaosOptions, Page, types::Vector2}